arielccjr/Journal2025/README.txt

 # **~NOT() >>> IN:SEE/HEAR/FEEL/SMELL/TASTE()-OUT:BE(), SEEN/HEARD/FELT/SMELLED/TASTED**
-    ~SYNTAX-KEY-CODES: OF THE NATURAL-LANGUAGE/FALLACIES:
-    ~REFUTATION (Refutatio): Anticipates counterarguments and disproves them. clarify ambiguous terms, sentence structure, or assumptions usually suffices & focus on the logical structure, causation, or evidentiary support is essential.
-    ~SYLLOGISM: A logical argument where a conclusion follows necessarily from two premises.
-        : It has three parts:
-            : Major term: Found in the major premise and conclusion.
-"All mammals (Middle Term) are warm-blooded.
-(Major Premise)" All humans are mortal.
-(Universal and necessary premise)
-            : Minor term: Found in the minor premise and conclusion.
-"Whales are mammals.
-(Minor Premise)".
-Socrates is a human.
-(Particular known fact)
-            : Middle term: Links the two premises but does not appear in the conclusion.
-"Therefore, whales are warm-blooded.
-(Conclusion)".
-(Demonstrated conclusion)
-        : Identifying Syllogistic Figures & Moods: based on how terms are positioned.
-        : Each figure contains valid or invalid moods, which define how premises are arranged using:
-            : A (Universal Affirmative: "All A are B").
-“All men are wise.”
-            : E (Universal Negative: "No A are B").
-“No man is wise.”
-            : I (Particular Affirmative: "Some A are B").
-            : O (Particular Negative: "Some A are not B") ~STATEMENT: are combinations of words that express truth or falsity.
-        : Contradictory statements: One must be true, the other false.
-            : Affirmation: “Socrates is wise.”
-            : Negation: “Socrates is not wise.”
-        : Contrary statements: Both cannot be true, but both can be false.
-        : Modal Logic/Implication: Helps in predicting future truths without contradiction.
-            : Necessity: Something must be true.
-“The sun must rise.”
-            : Possibility: Something may or may not be true.
-“It may rain tomorrow.”
-    ~WORD/TERM: Symbol of mental concepts.
-        : FIXES: Know its Attributes, Accidental properties, the Characteristics that vary without changing substance, ~LEAST-COMMON-DENOMINATOR-(+/-)1: POSITIVE (+1/Excess) VS NEGATIVE (-1/Deficiency)
-        : ROOTS: FACT/KNOWN/AXIOMS: Know the Subject’s Substance (substantiam, οὐσία), that refers to the core identity or essence of things, answering "What?"
-            ~GRATIFICATION/GOLDEN-MEAN-0: The mean between deficiency and excess, ei.
-Courage is the mean between cowardice and recklessness.
-                : Prime Mover (God), a being that causes motion without itself being moved.
-To avoid infinite regress, there must be a first, unmoved mover.
-                    : True (not subject to doubt).
-                    : Primary (not from anything else).
-                    : Immediate (not needing proof).
-                    : More knowable than conclusions.
-                : Empty, Void of Substance
-    ~CORRECT-PARSE-SYNTAX-GRAMMAR: 5=POSITION, 6=LODIAL, 7=FACT
-        : FOR THE CAUSE OF THE EFFECT IS/ARE-THINKING WITH THE DUTY/PERFORMANCE OF THE TERMS WITH THE CONTRACT BY THE AUTHORITY

     ~WHAT-IF...?
 WHY-HOW?: Cause & Effect:
         ~FALLACIES: Equivocation, Amphiboly, Accent, Composition, Division, Begging the Question (Petitio Principii), False Cause (Post Hoc Ergo Propter Hoc), Accident, Converse Accident (Hasty Generalization), False Analogy, Slippery Slope, Ad Hominem, Appeal to Authority (Ad Verecundiam):
         : Material – What something is made of (e.g., a statue is made of marble).